vgeladaris/HashTrack/README.md

 ## How does it work?
 ### Request
-With every new order about to get delivered, you can send an HTTP POST request to the API with the following format:
+With every new order about to get delivered, you can send an HTTP GET request to the API with the following format:

 ```
 https://us-central1-hashtrackapi.cloudfunctions.net/app/api/v1/create/destination